Merced station (Amtrak)

 Merced station is an intercity rail station located in Merced, California, United States.
-The station is served by seven daily round trips of the San Joaquins and is a transfer point between trains and Yosemite Area Regional Transportation System (YARTS) buses serving Yosemite National Park.
+The station is served by seven daily round trips of the Gold Runner and is a transfer point between trains and Yosemite Area Regional Transportation System (YARTS) buses serving Yosemite National Park.
 Merced station has side platforms adjacent to the tracks of the BNSF Railway Stockton Subdivision.

 The Southern Pacific Railroad (SP) opened through Merced in 1872, followed by the San Francisco and San Joaquin Valley Railroad in 1896.
 The Atchison, Topeka and Santa Fe Railway (AT&SF) purchased the latter railroad in 1899 and erected a larger station in 1917.
 Service on both the SP and AT&SF ended in 1971; Amtrak San Joaquin service began on the AT&SF line in 1974.
 In 2000, the city replaced the 1917-built station with a modern facility of similar design.

 History

 The first railroad through Merced was the Central Pacific Railroad, a subsidiary of the Southern Pacific Railroad (SP), which reached the village on January 15, 1872.
 Charles Henry Huffman, who was the SP's agent for land acquisition, founded Merced and moved there when the railroad opened.
 The original village was along Bear Creek, but the town center quickly became the SP station.
 A branch to Oakdale (later extended to Stockton) was completed in 1891.
 The SP later built a new station off 16th Street at N Street.

 The San Francisco and San Joaquin Valley Railroad opened through Merced in 1896.
 The Atchison, Topeka and Santa Fe Railway (AT&SF) – the SP's main rival – purchased the line in 1899, providing it a parallel competing mainline through the Central Valley.
 In 1907, the Yosemite Valley Railroad (YVRR) began service from Merced to El Portal – the gateway to Yosemite National Park.
 The YVRR connected with both mainlines in Merced; its shops were northwest of downtown, while its station was adjacent to the AT&SF station.

 In 1917, the AT&SF built a new station at 24th Street and J Street.
 Unlike most of the railroad's stations in California, which were in the Mission Revival style, the Merced station was also influenced by the Arts and Crafts movement.
 The lower part of the walls was bare brick, while the rest was coated in stucco to approximate the look of adobe.
 The eaves of the gabled roof provided shelter for passengers, and the northwest end of the station was open with broad arches.